Your Choice Matters: A Comprehensive Guide On Some Essential Skateboarding Gear

 This will depend on how big the skater will be and the type of tricks he would do to the skateboards.

-8.0 decks are more versatile, being suitable for people with a height of 4’6” and up while, 8.25 decks are slightly more limited, as only those 5’6” or taller are recommended to use them.
+8.0 skateboard decks are more versatile, being suitable for people with a height of 4’6” and up while, 8.25 decks are slightly more limited, as only those 5’6” or taller are recommended to use them.

 What To Avoid When Buying A Skateboard For Skateboarding?